A month after quake, survivors need shelter, sanitation | Science-Environment

 - Turkey

-One month after a powerful quake devastated parts of Turkiye and Syria, hundreds of thousands of people still need adequate shelter and sanitation, and an appeal for USD 1 billion to assist survivors is only 10 per cent funded, hampering efforts to tackle the humanitarian crisis, a United Nations official said on Monday.
+One month after a powerful quake devastated parts of Turkiye and Syria, hundreds of thousands of people still need adequate shelter and sanitation, and an appeal for $1 billion to assist survivors is only 10% funded, hampering efforts to tackle the humanitarian crisis, a United Nations official said Monday.

-“Given the number of people that have been relocated, given the number of people that have been injured and given the level of the devastation, we do have extensive humanitarian needs now,” Alvaro Rodriguez, the UN Resident Coordinator in Turkey, told The Associated Press.
+“Given the number of people that have been relocated, given the number of people that have been injured and given the level of the devastation, we do have extensive humanitarian needs now,” Alvaro Rodriguez, the U.N.
+Resident Coordinator in Turkiye, told The Associated Press.

-“We have some provinces where up to 25 per cent of the population — we're talking sometimes half a million people — have relocated.
+“We have some provinces where up to 25% of the population — we're talking sometimes half a million people — have relocated.
 So the challenge we have is how do we provide food, shelter, water for these communities?” he said.

-Last month, the UN made a flash appeal for USD 397.6 million to help Syrian quake victims and USD 1 billion appeal for victims in Turkey to cover emergency needs, such as food, protection, education water and shelter, for three months.
-Rodriguez said the appeal for Turkey is only about 10 per cent funded.
+Last month, the U.N. made a flash appeal for $397.6 million to help Syrian quake victims — just over half of which has come in — and a $1 billion appeal for victims in Turkiye to cover emergency needs, such as food, protection, education water and shelter, for three months.
+Rodriguez said the appeal for Turkiye is only about 10% funded.

-“The reality is that if we do not move beyond the roughly 10 per cent that we have, the UN and its partners will not be able to meet the humanitarian needs,” he said.
+“The reality is that if we do not move beyond the roughly 10% that we have, the U.N. and its partners will not be able to meet the humanitarian needs,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)